ajack13/linux-server-configuration/README.md

     REVOKE ALL ON SCHEMA public FROM public;
     GRANT ALL ON SCHEMA public TO catalog;

-The application is hosted on port 80 the apache config
+The application is hosted on port 80 the apache config is as below

         <VirtualHost *:80>